-- 24.1 Tailpipe shall not exit the right side of the busbody. - 24.2 Exhaust system shall be insulated in a manner to prevent any damage to any fuel system component. - 24.3 There shall be a switch to manually start the diesel particulate filter regeneration process. - 24.4 The tailpipe shall be flush with but not extend more than one inch beyond the perimeter of the body for side exit or the bumper for rear exit. - 24.5 Tailpipe shall not exit beneath any fuel filler location or beneath any emergency door or lift door.
+- 24.1 Tailpipe shall not exit the right side of the busbody. - 24.2 Exhaust system shall be insulated in a manner to prevent any damage to any fuel system component. - 24.3 There shall be a switch to manually start the diesel particulate filter regeneration process. - 24.4 The tailpipe shall be flush with but not extend more than one inch beyond the perimeter of the body for side exit or the bumper for rear exit except when not needed by an electric powered bus. - 24.5 Tailpipe shall not exit beneath any fuel filler location or beneath any emergency door or lift door.